|

 by producing my own art cable program for both Continental Cable and TCI

-Westchester.
+Cable of Westchester.
 The show, “Nature Painting in Westchester”,

 shown twice monthly, used